Exact sequence: Applications of exact sequences

 In the theory of abelian categories, short exact sequences are often used as a convenient language to talk about subobjects and factor objects.

-The extension problem is essentially the question "Given the end terms A and C of a short exact sequence, what possibilities exist for the middle term B?"
-In the category of groups, this is equivalent to the question, what groups B have A as a normal subgroup and C as the corresponding factor group?
+The extension problem is essentially the question "Given the end terms $A$ and $C$ of a short exact sequence, what possibilities exist for the middle term $B$?"
+In the category of groups, this is equivalent to the question, what groups $B$ have $A$ as a normal subgroup and $C$ as the corresponding factor group?
 This problem is important in the classification of groups.
 See also Outer automorphism group.

-Notice that in an exact sequence, the composition f_{i+1} ∘ f_{i} maps A_{i} to 0 in A_{i+2}, so every exact sequence is a chain complex.
-Furthermore, only f_{i}-images of elements of A_{i} are mapped to 0 by f_{i+1}, so the homology of this chain complex is trivial.
+Notice that in an exact sequence, the composition $f_{i+1}\circ f_i$ maps $A_i$ to 0 in $A_{i+2}$, so every exact sequence is a chain complex.
+Furthermore, only $f_i$-images of elements of $A_i$ are mapped to 0 by $f_{i+1}$, so the homology of this chain complex is trivial.
 More succinctly:

 Exact sequences are precisely those chain complexes which are acyclic.

 Given any chain complex, its homology can therefore be thought of as a measure of the degree to which it fails to be exact.

 If we take a series of short exact sequences linked by chain complexes (that is, a short exact sequence of chain complexes, or from another point of view, a chain complex of short exact sequences), then we can derive from this a long exact sequence (that is, an exact sequence indexed by the natural numbers) on homology by application of the zig-zag lemma.
 It comes up in algebraic topology in the study of relative homology; the Mayer–Vietoris sequence is another example.
 Long exact sequences induced by short exact sequences are also characteristic of derived functors.

 Exact functors are functors that transform exact sequences into exact sequences.

-de Rham Complex
+de Rham complex

-The term "exact" originates from exact differential forms in the context of the De Rham complex:
+The term "exact" originates from exact differential forms in the context of the de Rham complex: